 son being killed at a later time on his way to church with his family

-Quarmby and Lockwood were
+Quarmby and John de Lockwood were

 chased and slain, Lockwood having been